mahikarao/NLP-Learnings/README.md

 7. Task7:- If you go through this repository, PLEASE CHECK OUT THIS FILE:
                                  Authors_writing_style_comparison_using_COSINE_SIMILARITY
            This has been my favourite task of all till now.
 Why?
 Because it is a proof that my fav. author is genuinely good : )

+8. Task8:- We can observe that even gets confused by the artistic interpretations of English language and.. contemporary EXPRESSION OF JOY.
+Eg: "Yay", "Crazyyy" etc. :D, :P, : )
+           Note: At this point I feel the Models are talikng back to me.
+           Serious Note: Ma'am I have made hand written submissions for this task in the class to you itself.
+           Please take a look at them whenever possible. :)
 ```